-Have You Suffered Damages Due to Dangerous Premises?
+Have You Suffered Serious Injury Due to Dangerous Premises?

 What Is Premises Liability?

-Land and business owners have a legal duty to provide safe premises for patrons, renters and guests.
+Simply put, land and business owners are required to follow basic safety rules to keep their premises safe for patrons, renters and guests.
 Judges and lawyers talk about this in terms of the legal duty to keep premises reasonably safe and refer to the failure to follow safety rules as a breach of the duty.
 When these safety rules are ignored, innocent people are often seriously injured or killed and entire communities are placed at risk.
 Hazardous or dangerous premises are usually an unfortunate consequence of negligent behavior - needlessly endangering the safety of visitors, patrons and guests.

 How To Know If You Have a Case